-Portugal is a perfect vacation destination since it comprises fascinating history, engaging culture, mouthwatering cuisine, and many more.
+Portugal trip is a perfect vacation destination since it comprises fascinating history, engaging culture, mouthwatering cuisine, and many more.
 Hence, whatever city you choose, Portugal provides ample opportunities for you to revel in the atmosphere of this lovely country.
 Thus, pick one of the Firebird Tours to Portugal, and let’s find out what you should know before visiting Portugal.

 Portugal is probably not your first thought when it comes to coffee.
 Yet, coffee culture remains to be an integral part of the Portuguese lifestyle for many centuries.
 Walking around the city in Portugal, you can’t but come across plenty of cafes serving great coffee.
 But keep in mind that by ordering a cup of “coffee” in local cafes, you’ll get nothing but espresso.
 Hence, prepare to learn new words if you want to order a cappuccino, americano, mocha, or something else.
 Here are some must-know phrases to learn: